m24842/CoC_Bot/README.md

 4. Start the bot: ```python src/main.py```
     * __Note__: The BlueStacks window can be minimized without disrupting the bot as all interactions are handled through Android Debug Bridge
     * __Note__: On MacOS, if ```DISABLE_DEEVICE_SLEEP = True``` in [configs.py](src/configs.py), the user password is required to toggle the ```disablesleep``` flag in power management settings
+5. To run bots for multiple accounts just create additional BlueStacks instances with BlueStacks' multi-instance manager, set up the instance as usual, and append new instance names and their Android Debug Bridge addresses to ```INSTANCE_IDS``` and ```ADB_ADDRESSES``` in [configs.py](src/configs.py)